Complete Guide on 67 Parts of a Bicycle: Names, Functions & Diagram

 Chain

 It assembles rollers, plates, and pins to transmit the motion from our legs to the rear wheel.
 It connects the rear wheel with the front sprocket to run the bicycle.
-Chain material should have enough strength to bear the high load by the rider.
+Chain material should have enough strength to bear the rider’s high load.

 Chainguard